 So, what is your leadership learning edge?
 What is the conversation you have been avoiding?
 What is stopping you from having it?
 When will you have the conversation that really matters?

-We look forward to hearing from you and to have courageous conversations that matter!
+We look forward to hearing from you and to having courageous conversations that matter!

 Here is to you and your learning as a leader!

 James Jackman & Lori Heffelfinger

 Crucial Conversations: Tools for Talking When Stakes Are High by Kerry Patterson